MiraGeoscience/geoh5py/docs/content/geoh5_format/analyst/objects.rst

 Attributes
 ^^^^^^^^^^

-:Target position: composite type
+:Target position: composite type, shape(3,)

     [*X* ``double``, *Y* ``double``, *Z* ``double``]

     The target location of the label

-:Label position: composite type
+:Label position: composite type, shape(3,)

     [*X* ``double``, *Y* ``double``, *Z* ``double``]
     (Optional - Defaults to same as target position ) The location where the text of the label is displayed